josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🦎_algorithmic_autotomy.md

 ---

+## 🪨 Warm Stone

+This node was written under residual heat.

+Not active fire.
+Not crisis heat.
+Just the warmth that lingers in stone after a long day.

+If something here felt calm, survivable, or quietly obvious,
+that’s because it was never meant to be sharp.

+Autotomy is not rupture.
+Camouflage is not deceit.
+Detachment is not defeat.

+Some systems are built to fight.
+Some are built to last the night.

+Leopard geckos know which is which.

+---

-## 🌞 Sunsets
+## 🌞 Afterglow

-This entire cluster exists because biology solved problems that optimisation culture keeps re-inventing badly.
+This entire cluster exists because biology solved problems
+that optimisation culture keeps re-inventing badly.

 Lizards do not argue with predators.
 They do not moralise escape.
 They do not confuse gentleness with consent.

 They survive by letting go.